hpt155722/flashrabbit/README.md

 # flashRabbit

 In response to my sister's complaints about her flashcard app in Optometry school, I took the initiative to craft a solution.
-This desktop application incorporates local storage for offline usage per her request.
+This flashcard studying desktop application incorporates local storage for offline usage per her request.

 <br>